 At present we have, or will have shortly, inventory of all minerals for distribution to customers.
 Fine grinding of quartz and K-spar still needs to be completed.
-With material from the third bulk sample, we are testing a different fine grinding technique from what has previously been used and will also test flash calcination - a technique which in other instances has produced a superior metakaolin product.

-Processing of the second bulk sample at MRL has generated the highest K2O grades to date with results consistently in excess of 14% K2O.
-The third bulk sample nearing completion at GMT was undertaken to create additional volumes of metakaolin for larger scale testing and additional halloysite for an increasing number of customers requesting halloysite for testing.
 Sample requests for halloysite have come from North America, Europe, the Middle East, South America and Asia showing both the scarcity of halloysite in general and the quality of I-Minerals halloysite in particular.
 While we currently have inventory of ULTRA Hallopure® and HalloPure® several companies have advanced their halloysite consuming products to near commercialization and have indicated a need for multiple tons of halloysite to complete the commercialization process.
 We are currently assessing the logistics and cost of completing an additional large pilot plant to make multiple tons of ULTRA Hallopure® and HalloPure® available to customers in life science, clean tech and plastic / polymer industries.